tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 I barely heard what she was saying.
 The pressure she was under must have been immense.
 This was the stress getting to her.
 I tried my best to console her.
 I told her we should go for coffee and we could talk about whatever was happening.

-We sat down at a cafe a few blocks away.
-She was quiet on the way there, I didn't want to press the issue.
+We walked to a cafe a few blocks away.
+We just talked about the record on the way there.
 We sat down outside.
 I tried to say something to encourage her, to talk about what was bothering her... but instead she wiped a tear and smiled.

 "It's okay.
 I'm fine...
 I'm just stressed out."

-I wasn't convinced but at that moment a group of fans ran up to us.
+I wasn't convinced but at that moment a group of fans ran up.
 She did her best to conceal that she was crying seconds earlier, her face red and damp.

 "*Sakoya we love you!
 You are so talented!
 Can we get a photo?*" they were giddy when she stood up with them.
 One of them handed me an instant camera.
 They smiled and leaned in posing.
 I was laughing along with them, that was, until I saw him.
 A man standing about ten feet away with the creepiest smile I had ever seen.

 I don't like to judge based on appearance, but something about the guy was just *off*.
-His clothes were filthy, his hair was long and greasy, and his eyes like slivers coupled with an unnaturally wide grin.
+His clothes were filthy, his hair was long and greasy, beady eyes coupled with an unnaturally wide grin.

 "Sug-koya... can I get a photo as well?" his voice like a bubbling cauldron, accenting words in all the wrong places, adding letters where he shouldn't.